How to Fix Call of Duty: MW2 Queue Stuck on Connecting?

 6. Enable DSCP Tagging (Xbox Only)

-If you are facing the connecting issue on an Xbox when queuing in a party of three or more, you can resolve the issue by enabling DSCP Tagging in your network settings.
+If you’re experiencing the connecting issue on Xbox when playing in a party of three or more, you may be able to fix it by enabling DSCP Tagging in your network settings.
+This adds Quality of Service (QoS) tags to game data, helping your Xbox prioritize multiplayer traffic.

-1. First, open the Settings menu on your Xbox.
+1. Open the Settings menu on your Xbox.

 Navigating to Xbox Settings